 Indiana DUI Attorney

-Getting pulled over is stressful for most people.
+Getting pulled over is stressful.
 Talking to the police, when you don’t know much about the law or your rights, is often uncomfortable.
-But if the officer determines you are driving under the influence (DUI), suddenly you are arrested and are more vulnerable than ever.
-You’re probably embarrassed, dreading having to tell your family and friends, wondering if you’re facing jail time – and knowing that a criminal conviction means a permanent mark on your record.
+But if the officer determines you are driving under the influence (DUI) in Indiana, suddenly you are arrested and are more vulnerable than ever.
+You’re probably embarrassed, dreading having to tell your family and friends, wondering whether you’ll be facing jail time – and knowing that a criminal conviction means a permanent mark on your record.

-The New Albany, Indiana, DUI defense lawyers at McNeely Stephenson understand that being charged with DUI is a serious matter and are ready to provide you with the strongest defense possible.
-We know that everyone makes mistakes, and we have helped many people charged with driving under the influence get their lives back in order.
-It all starts with an evaluation of the circumstances surrounding the appropriateness of the traffic stop.
 Police officers are required to follow a set of rules that the average person may not recognize as having been disregarded.
-That’s why it’s essential to have a knowledgeable attorney who can identify when law enforcement didn’t quite stick to protocol, from the moment the officer noticed you on the road to the time you were booked.
+That’s why it’s essential to have a knowledgeable Indiana DUI attorney who can identify when law enforcement didn’t quite stick to protocol, from the moment the officer noticed you on the road to the time you were booked.
 To find out more about how we can help you, contact us today by calling 812-725-8224 or by filling out our online form.

 Once you get over the initial shock of being arrested for DUI, your mind might start swimming with questions.